twbs/bootstrap/site/content/docs/5.1/utilities/opacity.md

 added: "5.1"
 ---

 The `opacity` property sets the opacity level for an element.
-The opacity level describes the transparency level, where `1` is not transparent at all, `.5` is 50% visible, and `0` is completely transparent.
+The opacity level describes the transparency level, where `1` is not transparent, `.5` is 50% visible, and `0` is entirely transparent.

 Set the `opacity` of an element using `.opacity-{value}` utilities.